EndyLab/bionet-synthesis/documentation.md

 ## Sequence Alignment
-- [ ] Clean up and generalize this code a lot.
-It still uses the 10K_CDS csv to account for the very early sequences
-- [ ] convert the backbone sequence to a fasta file in a different directory

 ### Purpose
-Assign an outcome to each part that was attempted in a build based on the sequencing results.
+Generate sequence alignments for every part that is sequenced and assign an outcome to each part based on the results.

 ### Requirements
+- Genbank file of the vector with the sequencing primers annotated as the  primer_bind annotation type.
+(A sample genbank file can be found in `src/data/vectors/popen_v3-0.gb`)
 - Sanger sequencing reads
-- Backbone sequence (Truncated to the region that should be replaced by the insert)

 ### User Intervention
-1. Transfer the sequencing files to a directory labelled '[build number]\_seq\_files' within the corresponding build directory
+1. Transfer the sequencing files to a directory labelled `[build number]\_seq\_files` within the corresponding build directory
-2. Check to make sure that the beckbone sequence, and names of the sequencing primers are correct
-3. Specify which build you would like to analyze
+2. Specify which build you would like to analyze
-4. Allow the alignments to run
+3. Allow the alignments to run
-  - Can take a few minutes if aligning hundreds of sequences

-### Code Breakdown
-- [ ] Add the code breakdown

-* space
+4. Once the initial alignments are complete it will present the different outcome counts
+5. If any sequences present strange results it will be flagged and then the alignment for the forward and reverse read will be presented for manual inspection.
+6. If any of the sequences that are checked manually, the script will export a csv file to the target build directory along with the fully digested and assembled sequence in a fasta file for easy manual sequence alignment generation on a standard plasmid editor.
+7. As you go through the manual alignments note the observed outcome in the `manual` column in the csv file
+8. Run the `manual_alignment_check.py` to upload the user specified outcomes to the database.